y-mitsui/DpBayesianNet/README.md

 **[Case of MinGW on Windows]**
 1.Input this following on command prompt.
 > PATH=C:\MinGW\bin;%PATH%
 > cmake -G "MinGW Makefiles"
+(input one more)
+> cmake -G "MinGW Makefiles"
 > mingw32-make

 2.Add "libdpBayesianNet.dll.a" and "dpBayesianNetwork.h" , "laa.h" to your project.